This activity is intended for healthcare providers delivering care to women and their families.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.2 contact hours.

-Uterine bleeding in the setting of anovulation or oligoovulation (AUB-O) results from chronic estrogen stimulation of the endometrium.
+Abnormal uterine bleeding in the setting of anovulation or oligoovulation (AUB-O) results from chronic estrogen stimulation of the endometrium.
 In the setting of irregular, prolonged bleeding (menorrhagia)

 Failure of medical management requires further investigation, including imaging or hysteroscopy